Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 mcServerInfo.displayRotation.removeDisplayRotationChangeListener(watcherId);
 ```

 From the client side you can send the request for changing the specific feature of the server by using the `sendRequest()` method.
-Request can be sent only after [enabling specific ability](#media-controller-server-abilities) on the server side.
+Request can be sent only after [enabling specific ability](#media-controller-server-abilities) on the server side:

 ```javascript
 var mcClient = tizen.mediacontroller.getClient();